hailo-ai/hailo-rpi5-examples/doc/basic-pipelines.md

 If you encounter any issues, please open a ticket in the [Hailo Community Forum](https://community.hailo.ai/).
 The forum is a valuable resource filled with useful information and potential solutions.

 **Known Issues:**
-- **RPi Camera Input (Beta):** The Raspberry Pi camera input is currently in Beta.
-It may not be stable and could cause the application to crash.
 - **Frame Buffer Performance:** The frame buffer extraction and display are not optimized, potentially slowing down the application.
 It is provided as a simple example.
 - **DEVICE_IN_USE() Error:**
   The `DEVICE_IN_USE()` error indicates that the Hailo device (usually `/dev/hailo0`) is being accessed or locked by another process.
 This can occur during concurrent access attempts or if a previous process did not terminate cleanly.